Support

 Print queue showing ’local down level document’ as the job name

-Is the Print Job coming from a SAP or UNIX server?
+Is the print job coming from a SAP or UNIX server?

-Like the scenario above, the job owner for these print jobs could be logged as Administrator - or as the service-account that the application is using.
-The somewhat-advanced solution here would be to leverage a PaperCut feature called Extract usernames in enterprise print environments (e.g. SAP, Unix) to attribute these print jobs to individual users.
-This assumes that your SAP/Unix/Other printing system has the ability to write the username into spool files as a PJL Header.
+Like the scenario above, the job owner for these print jobs could be logged as Administrator - or as the service-account that the enterprise application is using.

-As a real world example - suppose you have a payroll system that always prints jobs as the owner ‘payroll’, but you really want these to be owned by the person initiating the job.
+As a real world example - imagine a payroll system that always prints jobs as the owner ‘payroll’, but you really want these to be owned by the person initiating the job.
 In most SAP/enterprise systems, there is a way to configure the print jobs so that even though the jobs are still owned by ‘payroll’ at the O/S level, the username of the actual user can be embedded within the job information (the spool file).
 That part is outside of the scope of this since it will depend on exactly what system you’re using, and whether it can do that or not.
 Once you have that working, you can use the link above to configure PaperCut to then extract that same username which was embedded with the job.
 Result?
 In PaperCut, your payroll jobs go from being tracked under ‘payroll’ to being tracked under ‘chris’ or ‘alex’.

 If so, there’s some information on why the username can sometimes get set to ‘SYSTEM’ on the Canon System Username when printing page.